-A cheer went up from the crowd and the glorious words of Handel’s Messiah rang out: King of Kings…Lord of Lords… Wonderful Counselor, Almighty God, Everlasting King …
+A cheer went up from the crowd and the glorious words of Handel’s Messiah rang out: King of Kings…Lord of Lords… Wonderful Counselor, Almighty God, Everlasting Father, Prince of Peace …

 We sang, she and I. We sang and Sang and SANG!
 We harmonized (or tried to).
 I sang alto, which I knew, and some soprano and even a bit of the tenor.
 At one point I think I was harmonizing with myself.
 Where did all this breath come from?
 Two weeks ago I could only pant and now I was singing, Singing, SINGING from my toes.
 I was singing like I’ve never sung before and probably won’t again until the day of resurrection when I’m actually before the throne of God.

-Finally, the last notes of the triumphant Messiah rose on the night air and then suddenly it was over.
-The Disneyland shepherds were smoothly moving the crowd along, taking down the ropes and pointing the way to the walkways.
+And as those last notes of the final triumphant “Hallelujah” rose to heaven, I heard — for just one second; maybe a fraction of a second; a nanosecond — silence.
+Total and complete silence over Disneyland.
+Then the bubble burst and the crowds cheered and the Disneyland shepherds were smoothly moving the crowd along, taking down the ropes and pointing the way to the walkways.
 Quickly I turned to the lady.
 “Tell me,” I asked.
 “Are you a believer in Jesus Christ?”
 She turned full on to me and it looked like her face was lit from within.
 “He’s my Savior!”
 There was no question — she glowed.